gilesknap/mciwb/docs/tutorials/04-loops.rst

 Portal.
 If you don't know about Nether Portals, you can read about them
 here: https://minecraft.fandom.com/wiki/Nether_portal.

-A Nether Portal requiresa minimum of 14 blocks.
+A Nether Portal requires a minimum of 14 blocks.
 Now we could use a similar approach as that for the iron golem in the previous tutorial.
 But that would be a lot of typing.
 So instead we'll take a look at Python ``for loops``.